ashwinivairalkar/paig/paig-server/backend/paig/README.md

    ```bash
    cd paig/paig-server
    ```
- Change directory to the paig-server for powershell
+ Change the directory to paig-server using PowerShell.
    ```bash
    cd paig/paig-server
    ```